Cybersecurity Fintech Technology Development and Demonstration Projects

 - Start-ups and scale-ups can apply for up to 50 per cent of eligible project costs to a maximum of $100,000 OCE contribution for the technology development and/or demonstration portion of the project, with the balance of the funding (the match) coming from the start-up/scale-up (applicant) and/or FI (partner).
 Expenditures may be incurred by the start-up/scale-up (applicant) and/or FI (partner).

-- Up to 28 projects are expected to be funded during the course of the pilot program
+- At least 28 projects are expected to be funded during the course of the pilot program

 - Projects may be up to 1 year in duration